spasimir21/time-worker/README.md

-# Time Worker v1.0.2
+# Time Worker v1.0.3

-Set timeouts and intervals in web workers so they continue working when the page is hidden.
+Set Timeouts and Intervals in Web Workers So They Continue Working When the Page is Hidden.

 # Installation